-There is less public transport on weekends, the rides are timeable.
+There is less public transport on weekends, the rides are timetable.
 You can also choose to take a taxi and shared cab services as they aren’t expensive either.

 Where Do I Stay in Australia on a Budget?

-These are some of the places you must consider for an athletic stay:
+These are some of the places you must consider for a comfortable stay:

 - Brisbane: Brisbane has the best rural landscapes.
 The location is affordable homestays and hotels, getting the best of sunlight and river scenes.

-- Melbourne: Experience the multicultural aspects of Melbourne, the best bars, cultural events, and sightseeing is here.
+- Melbourne: Experience the multicultural aspects of Melbourne, the best bars, cultural events, and sightseeing are here.

 - Perth: Perth is an easygoing metropolitan city where you get to experience the urban Australian environment on a budget.